davidtwco/rfcs/text/0000-build-std/1-background.md

 feature on behalf of dependencies.
 There is also no such mechanism for `alloc` or `core`, only `std`.

+There are other sources of truth for whether a target supports the standard library.
+Rust's [Platform Support][platform-support] documentation lists targets and whether they support `std`.
+Rust's target definitions includes a [`metadata`][target-spec-metadata] field which lists information which is intended to be used to generate the target documentation in the future.
+Bootstrap also has separate filtering to decide if `std` is to be built.

 Cargo and rustc support custom targets, defined in JSON files according to an unstable schema defined in the compiler.
 On nightly, users can dump the target-spec-json for an existing target using `--print target-spec-json`.
 This